jccrosby/smart-ai-adoption/slides.md

 ## Leveraging AI Across Concerns

 <!--
+- To help illustrate LEAP, I've created a an example experiments for each of
-- I've gathered a few use cases across different concerns.
+- the following use cases across different concerns.
-- These are just a few examples of how I've seen AI used in different areas.
-- I've attempted to align them with the LEAP framework.
 -->

 ---